rabbitstack/fibratus/README.md

 Fibratus has a very simple CLI which encapsulates the machinery to start the kernel event stream collector, set kernel event filters or run the lightweight Python modules called **filaments**.
 You can use filaments to extend Fibratus with your own arsenal of tools.

+## Installation
+[Download](https://github.com/rabbitstack/fibratus/releases) the latest installer and in a blink of an eye you are ready to go.

 ## Building

 Compiling Fibratus from sources requires the [Nuitka](http://nuitka.net/pages/overview.html) Python compiler.
 In the first place, compile the kernel event stream collector (**Visual C++ 2012+** and **Cython >=0.23.4** should be installed).